 British Berry Pudding Recipe

 This berry-filled bread pudding recipe is a winner.
-Raspberries are the required, but the remaining berries can be varied according to what is in season.
+Raspberries are required, but the remaining berries can be varied according to what is in season.

 - 3 cups raspberries , plus more for garnish